-Walls designed with high ductility requirements following the provisions of modern international Codes (Eurocode 8, 2004, NZS 3101, 2006, Greek Concrete Code, 2006) present extensive tensile deformations, especially in the plastic hinge region of their base.
-According to Chai and Elayer (1999), tensile strains up to 30% are expected at the walls of the ground floor according to their geometrical characteristics and the ductility class according to which were designed.
-The phenomenon of the lateral buckling of reinforced concrete walls depends largely on the size of the tensile strains occurring in the end regions of the walls during the first semi cycle of loading and not so much on the size of the bending compression imposed during the reversal of loading according to Paulay and Priestley (1993).
+Modern international Codes (Eurocode 8, 2004, NZS 3101, 2006, Greek Concrete Code, 2006) have provisions for walls designed with high ductility requirements.
+These high ductility walls present extensive tensile deformations, especially in the plastic hinge region of their base.
+Tensile strains up to 30‰ are expected at the walls of the ground floor according to their geometrical characteristics and their ductility class, as Chai and Elayer (1999) suggest.
+Paulay and Priestley (1993) have mentioned that transverse buckling of reinforced concrete structural walls depends largely on the size of the first semi-cycle tensile strains occurring in the end regions of the walls.
 This work is a small part of an extensive work that took place at the Laboratory of Reinforced Concrete and Masonry Structures of the School of Engineering of the Aristotle University of Thessaloniki on the phenomenon of out-of-plane buckling and on the factors which affect it.
 Results for test specimens reinforced with different longitudinal reinforcement ratios than the ones shown in the current work have been presented in previous publications.